More information

 This project is designed to contribute to the promotion of human rights and the actualization of the issue of peer violence among young people, which are important for improving the quality of life, not only of young people in the area of the city of Slatina and neighboring municipalities, but the quality of life and the rule of law as a whole.

-A handbook with an integrated approach to comprehensive human rights education was written and distributed.
+- Developed a handbook with an integrated approach to comprehensive human rights education, which was distributed to target groups and utilized in workshops.

-During the implementation of the "Meeting point" activity, videos were created in which young people spoke about existing cultural stereotypes, as well as recorded their reflections on the most common forms of human rights violations.
+- Implemented the "Meeting Point" activity, where videos were created featuring young people discussing cultural stereotypes and reflecting on common forms of human rights violations.

 The project improved the competences of young people and youth workers in human rights education by developing the necessary knowledge, skills and understanding of human rights in order to empower them in contributing to the building and defending of fundamental human rights in society and the protection and promotion of human rights and fundamental human freedoms.